Biological Sciences (Zoology)

 Interpreting Ecological and Environmental Complexity (15 credits)

 Interested in how ecosystems impact our environment?
 In this module, you’ll have the opportunity to participate in a one-week residential field course trip which will invite you to consider the connections between topical ecological and environmental systems.
 You’ll be encouraged to develop high level survey design, and put your data analysis and interpretation skills into action.
-The field course trip will run over the summer break, and shall be supplemented by scheduled activities in the following semester.
+The field course trip will run over the summer break, and will be supplemented by scheduled activities in the following semester.

 Advanced Genetics and Genomics